Kiwis spent almost trillion dollars through eftpos in past 30 years

 • Future of retail on agenda

-About $50b has been spent on recreational spending in the past 30 years, and close to $5b on fuel alone.
+About $50b has been spent on discretionary items in the past 30 years, and close to $42b on fuel alone.

 Electronic spending has been on an upward trajectory in this country for decades, with spending exceeding that of the previous year almost consecutively, even through the Global Financial Crisis.